Opdex/STHS/README.md

 - Gather required fields necessary to complete the raw transaction
 - Output a QR code matching the STHS schema
-- An available callback endpoint for the broadcasting wallet to notify of the submitted transaction hash
+- An available callback endpoint for the broadcasting wallet to notify of the submitted transaction hash and sender wallet address

 ### Wallet Compatibility